 (d) The YJB has changed the Counting Rules to differentiate between 25+ hours (full-time for statutory school age young people) and 16-24 hours (part-time for statutory school age; full time for non-statutory school age) from April 2006.
-The data from April 2006 is calculated using a weighting system: [(Numbers in full-time ETE) + 1/2(numbers in part-time ETE)] as the numerator; number of young people supervised by the YOT as the denominator.
+The data from April 2006 is calculated using a weighting system: [(Numbers in full-time ETE)] as the numerator; number of young people supervised by the YOT as the denominator.